Benefits of our Home insurance policies

 - Combine your home and contents insurance - A combined home and contents policy will usually work out cheaper than buying individual policies.
 However, if you're a tenant this might not be applicable as the building usually remains the responsibility of the landlord/property owner.

-- Build up a NCD - Just like car and home insurance, insurers offer a discount for every claim free year you have on a contents insurance policy; usually up to a maximum of 7 years and 70% discount.
-This discount can be transferred from one insurer to the next so if you've had contents insurance previously and are simply looking to switch provider, you should be able to use it to reduce your premium.
+- Build up a NCD - Just like car and home insurance, insurance providers offer a discount for every claim free year you have on a contents insurance policy; usually up to a maximum of 7 years and 70% discount.
+This discount can be transferred from one insurance provider to the next so if you've had contents insurance previously and are simply looking to switch provider, you should be able to use it to reduce your premium.

 - Home address - Your full home address, property type, size and how many internal rooms you have i.e. 4 bedrooms, 2 bathrooms, 1 reception room, 1 kitchen.